Skip to main content

 Hunting conditions

-• Long Pond (2–10): Marsh unit.
+Long Pond (2–10): Marsh unit.
 Another great year of healthy vegetation throughout the unit, with open small pockets and larger openings throughout.
-Water depth is between knee and waist deep throughout the unit, allowing for walk in hunting and small boat use.
-The bottom is much more firm than last year, but it is still a marsh with submerged cattail mounds, so caution will be needed.
-The rollers for this unit are accessible, but will require pulling the boat on dry land some distance before reaching them.
+Water depth is mostly knee deep but between knee and waist deep throughout the unit, allowing for walk-in hunting and small boat use.
+The bottom is firm like last year, but it is still a marsh with submerged cattail mounds, so caution will be needed.
+The rollers for this unit are accessible but will require pulling the boat on dry land some distance before reaching them.
+Zones 2, 5, and 7 still have areas to hide and hunt but those units got hit hard by muskrats so vegetation is less than normal.

-• Walpatich (15, 19, 21): Cropped units.
-Corn grew well standing around 6 ft.
-Buckwheat production is also marginal but still providing food.
-Water is concentrated in the lower areas of the units currently, but will be added to throughout the season.
+Walpatich (15, 19, 21): Cropped units.
+Corn grew well, standing around 6 feet.
+Buckwheat production is marginal but still providing food.
+Water is concentrated in the lower areas of the units currently, but will be added prior to the season.

-• Walpatich (16–18, 20, 22): Marsh/moist soil units.
-16 is not cropped this year but will provide shallow water hunting and cattail cover.
-17, 18, 20, 22 are cattail marsh units with plenty of good cover.
+Walpatich (16–18, 20, 22): Marsh/moist soil units.
+Unit 16 is not cropped this year but will provide shallow water hunting and cattail cover.
+Units 17, 18, 20, and 22 are cattail marsh units with plenty of good cover.
 All zones had good vegetation response and openings were maintained to provide open water.
-Water depth ranges from ankle–waist deep.
+Water depth ranges from ankle to waist deep.

-• Vermet: Public hunting unit.
-This unit will look much different than previous years.
-With the restored use of the big pump on the game area, the main focus for its use was to draw down the Vermet Unit to encourage vegetation growth.
-Vegetation response was good, but still in an immature stage so cover will be limited.
-Water levels will be significantly lower than previous years to not stunt the immature vegetation, which will require a small boat and mud motor in most of the unit.
-The lower water level should also encourage more dabbler use as well.
-It is recommended to use the middle causeway (launch at Roberts Rd, south end of Humphries Unit) rollers for this unit rather than the north causeway because of the sediment deposit forming in front of the north causeway rollers.
+Vermet: Public hunting unit.
+This unit will look similar to last year but with a little more vegetation growth and some taller cattails.
+Mud motors and flat-bottom boats are recommended.
+The lower water level should also encourage more dabbler use.
+It is recommended to use the middle causeway (launch at Roberts Road, south end of Humphries Unit) rollers for this unit rather than the north causeway because of the sediment deposit forming in front of the north causeway rollers.

 Hunter numbers

-• Draw sizes: Tuesday (p.m.) had 14 parties, Thursday (all day) had 5 parties, Sunday (a.m.) had 8 parties, and Sunday (p.m.) had 12 parties.
-All draws were affected by the icy conditions.
+Draw sizes: Draw sizes dipped from usual numbers but still remained rather high.
+Tuesday PM had 0 parties, Thursday (all day) had 0 parties, Sunday (AM) had 0 parties, and Sunday (PM) had 0 parties.

 Waterfowl harvest